nikhilnayak98/docker/README.md

 <br>

 Creating docker image from a docker file:
-1. create a docker file with `vim Dockerfile`:
+1. create a docker file with `nano Dockerfile`:
 ```docker
 FROM ubuntu
 MAINTAINER dev <dev@email.com>